Rogue24/JPImageresizerView/README_EN.md

     What I'm trying to achieve:
         ☑️ Swift version;
+        ☑️ The video does not need to fix the orientation before clipping;
         ☑️ Crop remote video;
         ☑️ To achieve the effect of free drag rotation and flip angle.